Abraxane (Paclitaxel)

 Important Warnings

-There are several important warnings and precautions you need to know before receiving Abraxane treatment.
+There are several important warnings to consider before using Abraxane.

 Who Should Not Take Abraxane

-Do not use Abraxane if you are allergic to paclitaxel or human albumin, have a very low white blood cell count, are pregnant or planning to become pregnant, or are breastfeeding.
+Do not use Abraxane if you are allergic to paclitaxel or human albumin, have a very low white blood cell count, are pregnant, or are breastfeeding.

 Medical Conditions to Discuss